-Join Richard Harrington for an in-depth discussion in this video Challenge: Creating a feeling within an image, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Challenge: Creating a feeling within an image, part of Learning Photomatix Pro.

 …For this next challenge, we're going to go for a feeling.…Really bringing out an emotional response to the…image that conveys the overall feel of the day.…If you look at this photo here, this is the Potomac…River raging through Great Falls and it is a cold winter day.…Now, it looks bleak, but I really can't tell,…beyond the snow, that this has the feeling of winter.…The water just kind of…looks bluish-green, the rocks are pretty boring, and the sky lacks all drama.…